Water Resources: Conflict and Governance (MSc RID)

 - Term 2

-The course provides a complement to the offering in environment and natural resources law, governance, and development in an area that is increasingly central both in terms of conservation and use.
+The module provides a complement to the offering in environment and natural resources law, governance, and development in an area that is increasingly central both in terms of conservation and use.

 Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial.

 This module will be delivered alongside the parallel module worth 22.5 CATS credits.
 Students will have the opportunity to attend all lectures and tutorials, but the examinable component will be approximately 75% of the 22.5 CATS credits syllabus.
 Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the module, and will be identified by the module convenor and communicated to students at the start the module.